codewithzaqar/discord-unspy/README.md

 If you're using Linux Bash for Windows, [see this guide](https://www.howtogeek.com/261575/how-to-run-graphical-linux-desktop-applications-from-windows-10s-bash-shell/) or use `node` from the command prompt.

 ## How to use discord ptb/canary?
-1.go to config.json<br>
+1.Go to line 53 <a href="https://github.com/codewithzaqar/discord-unspy/blob/main/src/main.js#53">of main.js</a><b4>
-2.change DISCORD_CLIENT_URL to https://ptb.discord.com/app pr https://canary.discord.com/app<br>
+2.change config.DISCORD_CLIENT_URL to config.DISCORD_CLIENT_PTB if you want to use ptb, change it to config.DISCORD_CLIENT_CANARY if you wanna use canary <br>
 3.theres no step 3 lmao<br>

 ## NOTE
-This is just a browser that blocks the ads and potential spyware in Discord, this doesn't actually modify the Discord client itself
+This is just a browser that blocks the ads and potential spyware in Discord, this doesn't actually modify the Discord client itself, so this is not against discords tos